-NEW DELHI, India (CNN) -- The death toll in a string of explosions that ripped through busy marketplaces in India's capital has risen to 21, police said Sunday.
+NEW DELHI, India (CNN) -- The death toll in a string of explosions that ripped through busy marketplaces in New Delhi has risen to 20, police said Sunday.

 Bhagat said police have not made any arrests in the attack, for which the Muslim militant group Indian Mujahedeen took responsibility.